Twitter’s COO explains why charging all users doesn’t make sense

 - Restricted Conversation – It’s the people with the most marginalized perspectives that can sometimes add the most to a conversation, and often they’re not in the position to pay.
 Charging would certainly deter spammers and trolls, but also sacrifice the long-tail of contributors.

 - Reduced Choice – If everyone can’t use Twitter freely, people can’t as accurately depict their interests through their following graph.
-Users could only follow and interact with content from those willing to pay, skewing personalization.
+Users could only follow and interact with content from those willing to pay, making personalization less robust

 0